navicore/teams-notification-resource/DEVELOP.md

     kubectl port-forward --namespace default $POD_NAME 8080:8080
     echo "Visit http://127.0.0.1:8080 to use Concourse"

-You're using the default "test" user with the default "test" password.
+Use the default "test" user with the default "test" password.

-Make sure you either disable local auth or change the combination to something more secure, preferably specifying a password in the bcrypted form.
 ```